thomasjmoore/Calabash-Tools/README.md

 # calabash
-Download, run install.bat.
+copy contents of src to the modules folder your user Maya directory.
+(You may need to create a modules folder)

-If it works correctly, it will copy scripts into the Maya modules folder
+Windows Example: /User/Documents/maya/modules